juliaaano/quarkus/README.md

 ### Keycloak and JWT RBAC Security

-When using docker-compose, a Keycloack realm is automatically imported, so tokens can be issued and used with the application as follows:
+When using docker-compose, a Keycloak realm is automatically imported, so tokens can be issued and used with the application as follows:

 ```
 $ export access_token=$(\